Skip to main content

 Capturing VS on the frame just before touchdown

 This is the most common alternative.
 When the simulator reports the aircraft has touched down, the tracker reads the vertical-speed value from the previous frame and reports that as the landing rate.
 This works better than reading the touchdown variable, but it has a fundamental problem: it depends on a single sample being perfect.
 Sim stutters, frame drops, simvar lag, and momentary VS spikes are all common.
 If any of those happens at the wrong moment, the reported landing rate is wrong, and there’s no way for the tracker (or the pilot) to tell.
 Worse, it doesn’t reflect what the wheels actually felt.
-If you flared well — bleeding off descent rate in the last half-second — the frame just before touchdown might still show -300 fpm even though you actually touched at -150.
+If you flared well, bleeding off descent rate in the last half-second, the frame just before touchdown might still show -300 fpm even though you actually touched at -150.
 Single-frame methods can’t capture that nuance.

 Averaging VS across the last second

 Some trackers improve on the single-frame method by averaging vertical speed across the last second.
-This is more robust to noise — a single bad sample doesn’t dominate the result.
+This is more robust to noise: a single bad sample doesn’t dominate the result.
 But averaging has its own problem: it punishes good technique.
 If you actively flared, your VS started high (still descending) and bled off through touchdown.
 The average over that second is much higher than what your wheels actually felt.
-A pilot who decelerates from -700 fpm to -150 fpm at touchdown gets reported as -425 fpm — the average — instead of the -150 they actually achieved.
+A pilot who decelerates from -700 fpm to -150 fpm at touchdown gets reported as -425 fpm (the average) instead of the -150 they actually achieved.

 What Stratos does